-In Part 1, we looked at some issues related to credit card fraud, as well as “friendly fraud,” one of the three main types of credit card fraud.
+In Part 1, we looked at some issues related to credit card fraud, as well as “friendly fraud,” one of the three main types of credit card fraud that can affect high risk merchant accounts.
 In Part 2, we will discuss more types of credit card fraud: chargeback fraud and true fraud.

 Chargeback Fraud